top of page

 Journal reflection & metacognitive review

-Teachers can adapt this timetable to any subject, ensuring that each session draws on multiple techniques.
+Teachers can adapt this timetable for any subject, ensuring each session utilizes various techniques.

 Conclusion

-Rethinking revision for GCSEs means moving away from passive, last-minute cramming towards evidence-based practices that foster deep, lasting learning.
-By embedding spaced retrieval, interleaving, elaboration, dual coding and metacognitive training into everyday classroom routines—and by securing whole-school and trust-level support—educators can empower pupils to achieve their very best.
+Rethinking GCSE revision means moving away from passive last-minute cramming and adopting evidence-based practices.
+These foster deep, lasting learning.
+By embedding spaced retrieval, interleaving, elaboration, dual coding, and metacognitive training into classroom routines, while gaining support from schools and trusts, educators can empower pupils to excel.

-At Aston Education, we partner with schools and trusts across England to recruit inspiring teachers and support staff who champion innovative, research-informed practice.
-For more information on how we can support your school’s recruitment and development needs, visit www.astoneducation.co.uk.
+At Aston Education, we partner with schools across England to recruit inspiring teachers and support staff committed to innovative, research-backed practices.
+For more information on how we can assist your school’s recruitment and development needs, visit www.astoneducation.co.uk.

 Further Reading & Resources